ValDevelopment/ValDevelopment/README.md

 I am a Game Developer and a Data Analyst.

-I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am planning on continuing my education at a Master's level.
+I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am currently enrolled in a Master's program in Statistics and Analytics.

 I specialize in Unity and C#, but I also work with R, Python, and SQL.